njb-fm/.github/profile/README.md

 **Don't devastate the repository.**

-Because the following repositories are closed for development, **We do not accept any pull requests or bug reports.**
+**Because the following repositories are closed for development, we do not accept any pull requests.
+ALso, when you write in the "Issues", please only report a bug.**
 * add-pacman-repository
 * calamares-settings-univalent
 * dnfpac